thradams/cake/ownership.md

 ```

 The runtime assert is also used by the compiler.
 Consider the following sample where we have a linked list.
 Each node has owner pointer to next.
 The next pointer of the tail of the list is always pointing to null, unless we have a bug.
 But the compiler does not know `list->tail->next` is null.
-Using assert we inform the compiler and we also have a runtime check for possible bugs.
+Using assert we give this inform to the compiler and we also have a runtime check for possible logic bugs.

 Listing 22 shows the usage of assert.